 Failure to register as ordered is a category D felony in Nevada, which is punishable by 1 to 4 years in prison and a fine of up to $5,000.

 Call Our Las Vegas Sex Crimes Lawyers Today

 If you or a loved one has been charged with a sex crime in Clark County, Nevada, do not wait to contact our seasoned Las Vegas criminal defense attorneys.
 Sex crimes carry severe penalties and cause lasting and damaging social stigma.
 Prosecutors have professional and social motivation to seek the stiffest sentences possible in charges involving sexual allegations of any kind.

 Our Las Vegas sex crimes attorneys will defend you and protect your future.
 Contact Adras & Altig now for a free evaluation of your case and legal options.
-We can provide the vigorous defense you deserve.
+Our sex offense attorneys can provide the vigorous defense you deserve.